xunchen85/VIcaller/README.md

 Viral Integration caller (VIcaller) is a bioinformatics tool designed for identifying viral integration events using high-throughput sequencing (HTS) data.
 VIcaller is developed under Linux platform.
 It uses both FASTQ files or aligned BAM files as input.
 It also supports both single-end and paired-end reads.
 VIcaller contains one main Perl script, VIcaller.pl, that include three main functions: 1) detect, which will detect virome-wide candidate viruses and integration events; 2) validate, which will perform the in silico validation on those candidate viral integrations; 3) calculate, which will calculate the integration allele fraction.
 We also generated a comprehensive viral reference genome library with 411,195 unique whole and partial genomes, covering all six virus taxonomic classes.
 The viral reference genome library  also comes with a taxonomy database in a defined format that give the virus name, etc.

 ## 2 Availability
 VIcaller is an open-source software.
-VIcaller.v1.1 source code is available at www.uvm.edu/genomics/software/VIcaller, virome-wide library is also available here, and the human reference genome (GRCh38) can be obtained from UCSC website.
+VIcaller.v1.1 source code is also available at www.uvm.edu/genomics/software/VIcaller.
+You need to get the virome-wide library and vector database at www.uvm.edu/genomics/software/VIcaller.

 ## 3 VIcaller installation
 ### 3.1 Unzip the VIcaller installer